 This insulin resistance diet only provides one option per meal and is very strict.
 However, it will help you overcome insulin resistance very quickly as well as help you lose weight fast and feel great!

-If you would like to get a more detailed insulin resistance diet with more meal options, please get a copy of the Diabetes Reversal Report.
+If you would like to get a complete plan to help you overcome insulin resistance fast, please get a copy of Your Complete Type 2 Diabetes Treatment Plan.